-Alabama As an approved SARA institution in Arizona, CGI is operating in Alabama under the terms and provisions of SARA.
-Alaska As an approved SARA institution in Arizona, CGI is operating in Alaska under the terms and provisions of SARA.
+Alabama As an approved SARA institution, CGI is eligible to enroll students in this state.
+Alaska As an approved SARA institution, CGI is eligible to enroll students in this state.
 Arizona The Arizona State Board for Private Postsecondary Education granted CGI a Regular Degree License in July 2019.
-Arkansas As an approved SARA institution in Arizona, CGI is operating in Arkansas under the terms and provisions of SARA.
+Arkansas As an approved SARA institution, CGI is eligible to enroll students in this state.
 California As a private, non-profit, accredited institution, CGI is exempt according to the California Bureau for Private Postsecondary Education and thus can enroll students from California.
-Colorado As an approved SARA institution in Arizona, CGI is operating in Colorado under the terms and provisions of SARA.
-Connecticut As an approved SARA institution in Arizona, CGI is operating in Connecticut under the terms and provisions of SARA.
-Delaware As an approved SARA institution in Arizona, CGI is operating in Delaware under the terms and provisions of SARA.
-District of Columbia As an approved SARA institution in Arizona, CGI is operating in the District of Columbia under the terms and provisions of SARA.
-Florida As an approved SARA institution in Arizona, CGI is operating in Florida under the terms and provisions of SARA.
-Georgia As an approved SARA institution in Arizona, CGI is operating in Georgia under the terms and provisions of SARA.
+Colorado As an approved SARA institution, CGI is eligible to enroll students in this state.
+Connecticut As an approved SARA institution, CGI is eligible to enroll students in this state.
+Delaware As an approved SARA institution, CGI is eligible to enroll students in this state.
+District of Columbia As an approved SARA institution, CGI is eligible to enroll students in this state.
+Florida As an approved SARA institution, CGI is eligible to enroll students in this state.
+Georgia As an approved SARA institution, CGI is eligible to enroll students in this state.
 Guam CGI does not have a physical presence in Guam and is accredited by the Distance Education Accrediting Commission (DEAC).
 Thus CGI is in compliance with postsecondary distance education regulations and rules for Guam.
-Hawaii As an approved SARA institution in Arizona, CGI is operating in Hawaii under the terms and provisions of SARA.
-Idaho As an approved SARA institution in Arizona, CGI is operating in Idaho under the terms and provisions of SARA.
+Hawaii As an approved SARA institution, CGI is eligible to enroll students in this state.
+Idaho As an approved SARA institution, CGI is eligible to enroll students in this state.
+Illinois As an approved SARA institution, CGI is eligible to enroll students in this state.
+Indiana As an approved SARA institution, CGI is eligible to enroll students in this state. lowa As an approved SARA institution, CGI is eligible to enroll students in this state.
+Kansas As an approved SARA institution, CGI is eligible to enroll students in this state.